Organic vs. Clean vs. Naturally-Derived

 • carmine

-• honey (sometimes debated, but typically excluded in strict vegan labeling)
+• honey (sometimes debated, but typically excluded under strict vegan labeling)

 It does not automatically mean: